yyoshiaki/VIRTUS2/README.md

 ### virus detection for SmartSeq2

 Just use `VIRTUS.PE.cwl` on each cell individually.
 When the number of reads is insufficient, VIRTUS may not detect viruses.
-The default threashold of the hit reads is 400.
-You can adjust the value in `tool/mk_virus_count.cwl`.